-A fire sprinkler escutcheon is essentially a decorative trim around a fire sprinkler head that covers the gap in between the sprinkler head and the drywall or ceiling tile.
-They are necessary to ensure that the fire sprinkler head will activate properly.
+A fire sprinkler escutcheon is essentially a decorative trim around a fire sprinkler head that covers the gap between the sprinkler head and the drywall or ceiling tile.
+They are also necessary to ensure that the fire sprinkler head will activate properly.

 What are the types of fire sprinkler escutcheon?

 There are three primary styles of fire sprinkler escutcheon: recessed, flat, and adjustable.
 Available styles and colors from QRFS are listed in a table toward the bottom of this post.
 Click the photos of the escutcheon types to jump to their respective sections in the table.

 A flat escutcheon is exactly as the name portrays – flat.
 They are meant to cover the gap for exposed fire sprinkler heads.

 An adjustable escutcheon comes in two pieces: a cup and a skirt.
 The skirt covers the cutout space between the sprinkler and the ceiling.
 The cup is the part that actually adjusts – anywhere up to 2”– to meet the sprinkler head.
 If that isn’t enough room, consider an extension.